shawneda/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
 templateKey: product-page
 title: Clear Effective Solutions
-image: /img/jumbotron.jpg
+image: /img/ShawnedaCroutColorBlockHeader.png
 heading: 'Creating clear effective solutions. '
 description: >-
   I enjoy creating clear effective solutions for you using content and design thinking.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/ShawnedaCroutContentProduct.png
-      text: >
+      text: >-
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        Content production including full lifecycle digital brand communication campaigns including written, visual, video, and audio content.

+        One time content production includes white papers, creative nonfiction books, nonfiction instructional books.
+Books are edited, formatted, and provided for print-ready and eBook publication.
-    - image: /img/coffee-gear.png
+    - image: /img/ShawnedaCroutStrategyProduct.png
-      text: >
+      text: >-
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        Find the best human-centered brand communications strategy for your company.
+From content creation to distribution work to find the right balance of empathy, education, and entertainment for your audience.
     - image: /img/tutorials.png
       text: >
         Love a great cup of coffee, but never knew how to make one?
 Bought a